grz0zrg/fas/README.md

 Band-aid raw additive synthesizer built for the [Fragment Synthesizer](https://github.com/grz0zrg/fsynth), a [web-based Collaborative Spectral Synthesizer](https://www.fsynth.com)

-This program collect Fragment settings and notes data over WebSocket, convert them to a suitable data structure and generate sound from it in real-time, this serve as a band-aid for crackling audio in the Fragment Synthesizer until some heavier optimizations are done or Web Audio API change.
+This program collect Fragment settings and notes data over WebSocket, convert them to a suitable data structure and generate sound in real-time, this serve as a fast and independent alternative to play audio for the Fragment Synthesizer.

+This can be run on a [Raspberry Pi](https://www.raspberrypi.org/) with a [HifiBerry](https://www.hifiberry.com/) DAC for example, ~700 oscillators can be played simultaneously on the Raspberry Pi at the moment with two cores.

 Only one client is supported (altough many can connect, not tested but it may result in a big audio mess and likely a crash!)